This Day In Music: April 8

 April 8, 2006 ~ Heinz Lewy, commonly known as engineer, producer Henry Lewy, passed away in Prescott, Arizona, USA ~ Best known for his association with singer Joni Mitchell, engineering and producing albums such as Blue, Court And Spark, and Hejira.
 Other notable credits include Stephen Bishop, Neil Young (Harvest), Joan Baez, Leonard Cohen, Minnie Riperton (Minnie), Joan Armatrading, and Van Morrison ~ Lewy was born in 1926

-April 8, 1997 ~ Laura Nigro, commonly known as singer, pianist, songwriter Laura Nyro, passed away in Danbury, Connecticut, USA ~ Drew from Brill building pop, jazz, R&B, show tunes and rock.
+April 8, 1997 ~ Laura Nigro, commonly known as singer, pianist Laura Nyro, passed away in Danbury, Connecticut, USA ~ Drew from Brill building pop, jazz, R&B, show tunes and rock.
 Critically acclaimed, especially for her late 1960s albums Eli And The Thirteenth Confession and New York Tendaberry.
-Had her songs covered by the 5th Dimension (Stoned Soul Picnic), Blood Sweat & Tears (When I Die), Barbra Streisand (Stoney End), the Supremes (Time And Love), Three Dog Night (Eli's Comin'), and others ~ Nyro was born in 1947
+Had her songs covered by the 5th Dimension (Stoned Soul Picnic), Blood Sweat & Tears (When I Die), Barbra Streisand (Stoney End), the Supremes (Time And Love), and Three Dog Night (Eli's Coming) ~ Nyro was born in 1947

 April 8, 1991 ~ Per Yngve Ohlin, commonly known as heavy metal singer, songwriter the Dead, passed away in Krakstad, Norway ~ One of the most prominent frontmen in metal.
 Best known as lead singer of black metal outfit Mayhem from 1988 until his death in 1991.
 Has previously fronted Morbid, which he co-founded ~ Ohlin was born in 1969